 Alexandra Paul-Simon, PhD, RN

 Dr. Paul-Simon joined the MGH Institute School of Nursing faculty in 1991 as a lecturer.
 She then went on to hold the appointments of Academic Coordinator of Clinical Education, Associate Director Generalist Level, and then Clinical Associate Professor.
-Her last administrative position was Assistant Dean for the baccalaureate program in the School of Nursing, administratively responsible for the School's Accelerated BSN Program.
+Her last administrative position was as Assistant Dean for the baccalaureate program in the School of Nursing, administratively responsible for the School's Accelerated BSN Program.
 She is Affiliate Faculty in the Health Professions Education program.

 Dr. Paul-Simon has taught at the diploma, baccalaureate and graduate levels in nursing.
 She has been involved in curriculum development and specifically development of innovative models for delivering nursing education to adult re-entry learners.